 If you choose to buy used books from books shops, online or physical shops, you are supporting a business and in a lot of cases, a small business.

 Now you may be saving a fortune picking up a knock down price book from a used book seller, but what about the author – there aren’t that many authors that make an absolute fortune from their books sales.
 Granted, the author has received royalties from the original sale, but for any subsequent sales they don’t receive anything.
-If you want to support the author but can’t afford to buy a brand new book, there is another option – if you purchase your used books from a company that has signed up to the AuthorSHARE scheme (currently these are only World of Books and Bookbarn International), the authors will still receive a small royalty payment from the sale of that book.
+If you want to support the author but can’t afford to buy a brand new book, there is another option – if you purchase your used books from a company that has signed up to the AuthorSHARE scheme (such as World of Books), the authors will still receive a small royalty payment from the sale of that book.

 If you own an eBook reader, eBooks, for the most part, tend to be cheaper than their printed counterparts.
 You can save some money with the purchase of an eBook, and you don’t even require bookshelf space to store the book as it will be saved in your digital library.
 I prefer the feel of reading a proper book but my Kindle makes taking my books with me to read whilst travelling a very good option, so I do purchase both ways, especially as some books are only available as a eBook (my ideal solution would be when buying a new hardback that the eBook was attached so that I could switch between the two for reading at home and on the go).

 If you own a Kindle, then there are the Kindle Daily Deals (other eBook systems may offer similar deals) where you can pick up eBooks at a very good discount for a limited time.
 For the most part, Kindle Daily Deals books are £0.99.
 Not only is this a good way of picking up a bargain but an excellent way to discover new authors, and at a budget that won’t break the bank.